os-js/manual.os-js.org/src/install/README.md

 ## Requirements

-The only dependency is `node 8` or later.
+The only dependency is `node 8` or later (and `git` is recommended).

 ## Setup

-Clone the base repository and install node modules:
+Clone the base repository (or download latest release) and install node modules:

 ```
 git clone -b v3 --single-branch https://github.com/os-js/OS.js.git